Reliable Reasoning Beyond Natural Language: Experiments Results

+As shown in Figure \ref{fig:gsm8k_navigate}, performance exceeds 98\% for all three models integrated with Prolog on the Navigate task, a significant improvement compared to the performance of models prompted with CoT in text.
+This suggests that the integration of a symbolic reasoning module can help prevent arithmetic errors in LLMs and assist with the models’ limited working memory when tracking and updating variables of the world model states.
+Notably, the text-davinci-003 and GPT-3.5 models, which have a more restricted working memory relative to GPT-4, showed the most significant improvements.

+\paragraph{NLR Dataset} We conducted three sets of experiments on this dataset.
+First, we compared the mean performance of our neurosymbolic approach against the text-only CoT baseline across the main NLR dataset (Figure \ref{fig:nlr}), using GPT-3.5 Turbo and GPT-4.\footnote{The API to the text-davinci-003 model was disabled at the time we ran the experiments on the NLR dataset.} \footnote{The subset of the NLR dataset with varying degrees of variable interdependence is included in the supplementary material, along with the main NLR dataset.} We used a five-shot prompt for each problem category (both for text-only CoT and our Prolog approach).
+The text-only prompts were generated by zero-shot prompting GPT-4 and then manually debugging its solutions.

-To illustrate the significant impact of variable entanglement on the model's performance, we designed instances with similar structure and reasoning pattern but varying numbers of entangled variables for five math word problems and five algorithmic instruction problems in the NLR dataset\footnote{Link to the \href{https://anonymous.4open.science/api/repo/Reasoning-Beyond-NL-D604/file/NLR_dataset_var_entanglement.json?v=5119db94}{NLR dataset variation} with varying number of entangled variables}\footnote{Algorithmic instructions and math word problems in the original NLR dataset have 3-5 entangled variables.}.
-Figure 5 shows that the capacity of GPT4 to solve the problems end-to-end drastically declines as the number of entangled variables in the problem increases, with the model failing to solve any of the problems that have four entangled variables when prompted with the standard CoT in text.
-In contrast, using our neurosymbolic approach, the model maintains a consistently strong performance across all of the problems.
+Second, to illustrate the significant impact of variable interdependence on model performance, we designed four new instances for five math word problems and five algorithmic games problems.
+These instances share the same setting, variables, and reasoning patterns as the original problems but have a varying \emph{degree of variable interdependence} from 0 to 4.\footnote{Algorithmic games and math word problems in the original NLR dataset have 3–5 interdependent variables.} As shown in Figure \ref{fig:var_inter}, the text-only CoT performance of GPT-4 decreases drastically as interdependence increases, falling from 100\% to 0\% on problems with four interdependent variables.
+In contrast, our neurosymbolic approach (GPT-4 + Prolog) maintains consistently high performance, demonstrating its robustness to this complexity.